svivoli/Workout-Tracker/README.md

 - Graph of Pounds Lifted by day
 - Pie chart of Exercises Performed
 - Doughnut chart of Exercises Performed
-4. Navbar with links and cartoon image
+4. Navbar with links and Fontawesome icons
 5. Semantic UI
 6. Google Fonts
+7. Cartoon image of weightlifter

 ## User Experience